 On the other hand, most of the rest of the people in the empire were extremely poor.
-They were often slaves or worked for subsistence wages growing food for the rulers, mining wealth from the land, fighting wars, or doing other various work for the empire.
+They were often slaves.
+Or, for example, they worked for subsistence wages growing food for the rulers, mining wealth from the land, fighting wars, or doing other various work for the empire.

-And this is how people lived for a long time—very wealthy rulers, a small sort of wealthy ruling class, and the rest of folks living very poorly.
+And this is how people lived for a long time.
+There were a few very wealthy rulers, a small sort of wealthy ruling class, and the rest of folks living very poorly.